-The course design will be based on the TeamBased Learning (TBL) concept.
+The course design will be based on a combination of lectures and Team-Based Learning (TBL) workshops.
 This means that learning is a combination of individual and team effort, and that the learning outcomes will be partly determined by the teams.
-This concept requires fulltime attendance during the course.
-The subjects will be discussed and presented successively in blocks of 3-4 days which will each consist of an orientation, testing, meet-the-expert, problem solving, and a presentation phase.
-Details about this learning method will be provided on day 1.
+This concept requires full time attendance during the course.
+Topics will be presented in blocks of 3-4 days which will each consist of introductory lectures workshops and student presentations.

 All course and group schedules are published on our LUMC scheduling website or on the LUMC scheduling app.

 Written exams (individual exam and team exam with possibility for an appeal on the exam questions).

 Registration for FOS courses, H2W, Scientific Conduct, Course on Lab Animal Sciences and CRiP takes place in lottery rounds in the beginning of July.
 After the lottery rounds: if you want to register for a course you are kindly asked to contact the student administration at firstname.lastname@example.org.